 - How do they prefer to communicate?

 Of course, not all members of a generation will perfectly fit these definitions.
-However, establishing a general idea of how they behave could lead you to finding the most effective practices for collecting.
+However, establishing a general idea of how they behave could lead you to finding the most effective practices throughout the phases of collections.

 Born between 1946 and 1964, Baby boomers are perhaps in the strongest financial positions compared to other generations.
 Their strong communication skills and work ethic suggest that this group is more likely to pay off their monthly balances.
 Additionally, many members of this generation are currently paying off their mortgage loans, giving them more financial liberty than they have had in the past.

 Though they have been present for the rise of modern technology, most Baby Boomers prefer traditional methods of communication including physical letters and telephone calls.
 However, a select group of members have adopted more modern means of paying bills such as through online payment portals.